maveniverse/site-001/content/en/docs/njord/what-is-it/_index.md

 * `njord:store:release-00001` - means "select existing store release-00001 and use that", in this case store `release-00001`.

 Basically by setting up your POM with distribution release repository using URL `njord:` and snapshot repository using URL `njord:snapshot` you are ready to use Njord.
+But, Njord is not intrusive, you can still use it by **doing nothing** in your project and just deploying with `-DaltDeploymentRepository=id::njord:` as well.